Showing posts with label rump. Show all posts

 Pavé de Rumsteck Grillé, Crème de Camembert - A grilled pavé steak served with a cream of camembert cheese sauce.

-Pavé de Rumsteck aux Échalotes, Purée Mousseline, Légumes Grillés - A pavé steak prepared with shallots and served with very fine mashed potatoes and grilled vegetables.
-Mousseline in French cuisine comes from the texture of a mousse.
-In the days before the thinnest metal sieves were available mousses and the finest mashed potatoes (or other vegetables) were sieved through the materiel muslin.
-The results would become a mousse or a purée mousseline.
+Mousseline: A very fine mousse.
+The name originates from the use of muslin fabric to sieve vegetables for a mousse.
+In the past, before the availability of the thinnest metal sieves, mousses and the finest mashed potatoes (or other vegetables) were sieved through the material muslin.
+The results would become a mousse or a purée mousseline if they were finely sieved.

 Pavé de Rumsteck Mariné à l'Ail des Ours, Sauce Pinot Noir – A pavé steak marinated with wild garlic served with a sauce made from the mild red Pinot noir wine.